 7 in 7

 Rob has inspired so many people to join the fight against MND.
-Every year since 2020 Rob’s former teammate and fellow MND Association Patron, Kevin Sinfield OBE, has taken part in extraordinary challenges raising money in Rob’s name.
-This year is no exception, this December Kevin is running an ultra marathon every day for seven days in seven cities around Great Britain and Ireland.
-Each run will be a marathon with an extra mile to signify the extra mile people can all go to help their friends in tough times.
-To find out more and take part in your own 7 in 7 visit our dedicated 7 in 7 page.
+Every year since 2020 Rob’s former teammate and fellow MND Association Patron, Kevin Sinfield CBE, has taken part in extraordinary challenges raising money in Rob’s name.
+This year is was no exception, Kevin and his team took part in another 7in7 challenge.
+Seven ultra marathons in seven days in seven different cities To find out more about the 7in7 challenge visit our dedicated 7 in 7 page.